LinkedInLearning/c-sharp-applied-data-structures-2813283-1/README.md

 ![C#: Applied Data Structures][lil-thumbnail-url]

+Learn how to manage data more efficiently and effectively using collection classes and data structures in C#.
+In this course, join instructor Joe Marini as he outlines the basic steps of how to maintain collections of data in C# and choose the right collection class that’s applicable to a wide variety of different programming scenarios.
+Joe begins by exploring core concepts, including the difference between generic and non-generic collections, and how to select a data structure class to meet the needs of a specific programming problem.
+This course covers basic collection classes and data operations in C# such as how to search and use a List and a LinkedList, as well as more advanced, specialized data structures like stacks, queues, dictionaries, ListDictionary, HybridDictionary, OrderedDictionary, StringCollection, StringBuilder, and more.
+Along the way, test out your new skills with applied data structures in the exercise challenges at the end of each section.

 ## Instructions
 This repository contains two folders for the contents of the course:
 - *Finished*: The fully finished versions of the code examples.
 Intended to be used as a reference and for help with troubleshooting your own code